1988 Democratic Party presidential primaries: The Hart-Rice affair

-Former U.S. Senator Gary Hart delivers a speech in 1987.
-Hart was the runner-up for the 1984 Democratic nomination and front-runner for 1988, but his campaign faltered and collapsed after revelations of an extra-marital affair.

 The Democratic front-runner for most of 1987 was former Colorado Senator Gary Hart.
 Hart had made a strong showing in the 1984 primaries and, after Mondale's defeat in the presidential election, had positioned himself as the moderate centrist many Democrats felt their party would need to win.

 However, questions and rumors about possible extramarital affairs and about past debts dogged Hart's campaign.
 One of the great myths is that Senator Hart challenged the media to "put a tail" on him and that reporters then took him up on that challenge.
 In fact, Hart had told E. J. Dionne of The New York Times that if reporters followed him around, they would "be bored".
 However, in a separate investigation, the Miami Herald claimed to have received an anonymous tip from a friend of Donna Rice that Rice was involved with Hart.
 It was only after Hart had been discovered that the Herald reporters found Hart's quote in a pre-print of The New York Times Magazine.

 On May 8, 1987, a week after the Donna Rice story broke, Hart dropped out of the race.

 In December 1987, Hart surprised many political pundits by resuming his presidential campaign.
 He again led in the polls for the Democratic nomination, both nationally and in Iowa.
 However, the allegations of adultery and reports of irregularities in his campaign financing had delivered a fatal blow to his candidacy, and he fared poorly in the early primaries before dropping out again.

 The Hart scandal would later be depicted in the 2018 film The Front Runner, with Hugh Jackman portraying Hart.